copyrite/LwotcMinimalText/XComGame.md

 On primary weapon crit, the primary target and enemies in a {% APEX_PREDATOR_RADIUS %} around it have a {% APEX_PREDATOR_PANIC_CHANCE %}% chance to panic.

 ## Apotheosis
-Bonuses to Rend damage, Dodge and Mobility per Focus above 2.
+Bonuses to Rend damage, dodge and mobility per Focus above 2.
 * 50% more Rend damage per consumed Focus above 2.
-* +20 Dodge per consumed Focus above 2.
+* +20 dodge per consumed Focus above 2.
-* +2 Mobility per consumed Focus above 2.
+* +2 mobility per consumed Focus above 2.
 * Requires at least 3 Focus.
 * {% AP0 %}
 * {% FOCUSALL %}